Bobby Dodd Stadium: History

 On October 5, 2016, Major League Soccer expansion team Atlanta United FC announced that it would play its home matches for the first half of the 2017 MLS season at Bobby Dodd Stadium until Mercedes-Benz Stadium was ready in mid-2017.
 The soccer club paid the university and the athletic association over $1 million for the usage of Bobby Dodd Stadium.

 In the summer of 2020, Georgia Tech athletics officials announced that the playing surface of Bobby Dodd Stadium would be replaced with the Legion NXT synthetic turf by Shaw Sports.
 The stadium also got a new sound system, new LED lights, a full rebrand of stadium signage, and renovated restrooms.

+On August 8, 2023, Georgia Tech announced a "multi-decade" naming rights deal with the Hyundai Motor Company, with Grant Field changing its name to Hyundai Field.
+According to the Atlanta Journal-Constitution, the agreement is for 20 years and worth $55 million.

+In 2024, sections 218 and 219, and a part of section 217, in the stadium were permanently removed to fit the new Fanning Center, a 100,000 square-foot facility, into the northeast corner of the historic venue.
+Bobby Dodd Stadium's capacity, starting with the 2024 season, was reduced from 55,000 to 51,913.

+In October 2024, plans were announced for "Full Steam Ahead", a $500 million dollar expansion and renovation project to Georgia Tech's athletic facilities, including Bobby Dodd.
+The plans call for additions to the stadium's amenities and facilities, including the replacement of existing metal bleachers with chairback seats, an additional video board between the North and West stands, and new club level areas, among other additions.
+The plan was approved by the Board of Regents of the University System of Georgia on May 15, 2025.
+Construction is set to begin in Fall of 2026 and conclude in 2027.